-The perfect summer libation; these Watermelon Mint Mojito Cocktails are a great antidote to the heat of the day.
+The perfect summer libation; a Watermelon Mint Mojito Cocktail is a great antidote to the heat of the day.
 Best to wait until watermelons are at their peak!

 You can knock them and sniff them and perform voodoo I suppose but I always feel like I’m lucky when I get a perfect specimen.
 I do have a checklist I use to try and find the best fruit and the melon I bought was so perfectly ripe and red and juicy and filled with flavor that this cocktail finally won the opportunity to shine.

 How to determine if you have found a good watermelon?
 These are some good indicators:

 - Find the field spot, it should be a yellowish creamy color on the outside where the watermelon was resting on the ground.

 - Pick a dull looking watermelon; shiny melons are not yet ripe.

 - Knock on it with your knuckles; the surface should be hard/firm.
 A dull thud indicates the flesh inside is getting soft…put that one back!